argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/nccl.md

 This setup will lead to 2-3x performance improvement.
 For details, please refer to: https://github.com/argonne-lcf/alcf-nccl-tests.

-As of now (October 29, 2029), these setup has been included in the conda module on Polaris as one can confirm as follows:
+As of now (October 29, 2024), these environment variable settings have been included by default in the `conda` modules on Polaris.
+A user can confirm this via:
 ```bash
 module load conda
 env | grep NCCL